How to Ask for Connection Without Pushing Your Partner Away

 The more you push to connect, the more your partner may withdraw.
 And the more they shut down, the more desperate you feel.

-How to Ask for Reassurance Without Pushing Them Away
+How Can You Ask for Reassurance Without Pushing Them Away?

 Change can begin with you.
-You don’t have to shut down your needs, you can try to reach out differently.
+You don’t have to shut down your needs to maintain your relationship; instead, you can try to reach out differently.

 Try these EFT-informed approaches to asking for connection or reassurance:

-• Take a breath before you reach: Give your nervous system a moment to settle.
-The connection you're seeking is more likely when you feel grounded.
+Take a breath before you reach: Give your nervous system a moment to settle.
+It’s easier to see the connection you're seeking when you feel grounded.

 These small relationship shifts create space for emotional safety so your partner can stay in the room with you instead of shutting down.

-Perhaps you’ve tried to make some shifts, and it’s not helping.
+You’ve tried to make some shifts, and it’s not helping enough.
 You might be wondering: Should we go to therapy together?
 Or should I start this work on my own?

 The truth is, there’s no wrong place to begin.